webqit/webqit-community.docs/oohtml/subscript/README.md

 + **Element.prototype.bind(bindings[, params]): Void** - This method lets us bind objects at the element-level.
 Objects bound here are automatically-observed in the element's *binding* script.

     **Parameters:**
-    + `bindings: Object` - The object to bind to the element's Reflex script.
+    + `bindings: Object` - The object to bind to the element's Subscript scope.
     + `params: Object` - (Optional) Binding options:
         + `update: Boolean` - Specifies whether to simply update existing variables in the element's local scope from properties of the given object or establish the given object as the element's local scope.
 Default: `false` - establish as new scope.